Partners in Education

 Welcome to 'My House'.
 The Solid Waste Authority of Central Ohio and the Columbus Zoo and Aquarium partnered in the Spring of 2000 in developing the My House experience.
 The partnership resulted in the Authority's sponsorship of the My House education center, located at the entrance way to the North American Region at the Zoo.
 My House allows visitors to experience exhibits and programs based on North American habitats, human influence and its impact on habitats, and the surrounding environment.
 In the kitchen visitors learn about proactive and positive steps that we can take in order to have less of an impact on our environment.

 SWACO assisted the Columbus Zoo in choosing recycled content construction material to incorporate into the My House building.
 RASTRA® was chosen for wall system construction.
 The material was manufactured from post-consumer packaging and food service polystyrene.
 SWACO identified school lunch trays as a prime source of post-consumer polystyrene and worked to launch a temporary school lunch-tray recycling program.
 Sixty-three Franklin County Schools participated in the temporary lunch tray collection from August 2000 through December 2000.
-Participating schools provided approximately 14% of the polystyrene needed to construct My House.
-(Click here to see a school participation list).
+Participating schools (PDF) provided approximately 14% of the polystyrene needed to construct My House.

 My House provides education and awareness opportunities for potentially 1.3 million Zoo visitors annually.
 This is an opportunity to provide a positive experience for visitors and to educate the public about how to reduce negative impacts on the environment.